fuchan-tan/my-auth-app/README.md

 ## **🌟 Project Overview**

 This project implements the required administration portal authentication layer for Part A of the OCCAM Full Stack Developer Challenge.
+It can Register User Account, Login, Reset Password.
+Control pages access with authentication.

 It leverages **Laravel 10.x** with **Fortify** for robust authentication scaffolding and integrates **Google2FA** to provide Multi-Factor Authentication (MFA).
 The application utilizes a custom administration theme (Vuexy style) for the frontend presentation and uses **Vite** for asset compilation.